-- Juilliard is in compliance with the Drug Free Schools and Campuses Regulations; - Juilliard has an effective AOD policy; - The policy consistently enforces standards of behavior related to AOD abuse; - The policy is distributed annually via electronic means to all community members which allows for ease of electronic archive and electronic search features; - Juilliard uses a comprehensive, environmental approach to address alcohol and other drug use on campus; - The policy focuses on all aspects of education, social life, academics, enforcement and intervention; - The School follows national, evidence-informed recommendations made by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) and the Social Ecological Framework; - Collaborative efforts by our many offices, departments, and student groups on and off campus have resulted in a comprehensive approach; - Employees are provided free access to EAP services; - Violations are adjudicated quickly and provide for both educational sanctions and referrals to counseling services; - The School reviews its institutional policies regarding service of alcohol at School sponsored events on and off campus and has implemented an alcohol use request system to track the serving of alcohol at School sponsored events.
+- Juilliard is in compliance with the Drug Free Schools and Campuses Regulations. - Juilliard has an effective AOD policy. - The rate of repeated alcohol or drug violations by individual students remains very low in the student population. - The policy consistently enforces standards of behavior related to AOD use. - The AOD policy is distributed annually via electronic means to all community members which allows for ease of electronic archive and electronic search features. - Juilliard uses a comprehensive, environmental approach to address alcohol and other drug use on campus. - The policy focuses on all aspects of education, social life, academics, enforcement, and intervention. - Collaborative efforts by many offices, departments, and student groups on and off campus have resulted in a comprehensive approach. - Employees are provided free access to EAP services. - Violations are adjudicated quickly and provide for both educational sanctions and referrals to counseling services in addition to punitive actions - The School reviews its institutional policies regarding the service of alcohol at School-sponsored events on and off campus regularly and tracks the serving of alcohol at School-sponsored events through an online alcohol use request system - Juilliard instituted a student wellness initiative in 2019 to improve health and wellness promotion.